About audio effects

 This is Matsuyama from the System Development Office.

-I decided to check out other filters (effects).
+to check out other filters (effects).

 Audio Filter

-First, let's check what kind of filter you have.
+First, let's check what filters are available.

 Low Pass Filter